Studying and Supporting Understudied Students When Words Are Dangerous

 "Studying and Supporting Understudied Students When Words Are Dangerous" cover slide

 We designed the workshop to hold that tension honestly and productively.
 We began from a simple but powerful premise: SoTL is always contextual.
 Every learner, course, program, and institution is shaped by difference—whether we name it explicitly or not.
-Drawing on McLaren’s (1995) theorization of difference, we invite participants to think carefully about how students are positioned within their own institutional systems and discourses.
+Drawing on McLaren’s (1995) theorization of difference, we invited participants to think carefully about how students are positioned within their own institutional systems.

-• Examining how their local contexts shape what kinds of SoTL work are valued, encouraged, or constrained
+• Examining how their local contexts shape the kinds of SoTL work that’s valued, encouraged, or constrained

 • Identifying student groups whose learning experiences remain understudied